trustedLeaks/sorata-senpai.github.io/emutarkovwiki/docs/tutorials/edit_traders_values.md

 * **"availability":**
 	* This define if the trader can insure your items or not.
 * **"min_payment":**
-	* This is actually not used.
+	* This is used to not allow people to insure their items under a certain price.
 * **"min_return_hour":**
 	* This define the minimum time before an insured item to be sent you to your mail list.
 * **"max_return_hour":**